elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

 - {:.pr.i} I will communicate my orders to you later.
-For now, let the Whites find nothing here but rubble and ruins: three cannon shots will give you the signal for systematic, implacable demolition.
+For now, let them find only rubble and ruins when they get here: three cannon shots will give you the signal for systematic, implacable destruction.
 Fire and ashes.
 Let Saint-Domingue perish before our freedom: Freedom or death.

 - {:.sp} The Crowd.